- What is Excelsior JET?

 - Once a Java technology update has been released, how much time would it take you to update Excelsior JET?

 Our past experience shows that adding support for a Java update to Excelsior JET should not take us more than a few weeks.
-However, we only support the PSU releases synced with CPU releases, which Oracle issues four times a year, and only after they find their way to OpenJDK.
+However, we only commit to supporting the CPU (Critical Patch Update) releases, which Oracle issues four times a year, and only after they find their way to OpenJDK.

 - What are the licensing schemes for Excelsior JET?